walles/barnklocka2/README.md

 # Johans Barnklocka II

 ## TODO
-* At the same time
-  * OK: Make it work at 229x352 window size
-    * OK: Correct answer
-    * OK: Incorrect answer
-  * Make it work in a larger window
-    * Correct answer
-    * Incorrect answer
 * Prevent the AM/PM text from wrapping on smaller displays, prefer shrinking the font size: https://pub.dev/packages/auto_size_text
 * Test it on somebody